MEPP-team/MEPP/doc/readme_EN_Linux.txt

 or

 under Ubuntu 16.04* (The Xenial Xerus), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default

+or

+under Ubuntu 16.04* (The Yakkety Yak), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default